daviddwlee84/MasterCoding/VIM/BeginnerGuide.md

 * `<Ctrl+r>`: Redo changes which were undone
 * `.`: Re-do last command
   * e.g. If I delete a word using `dw`.
 I can delete again using just `.`.
+  * e.g. Replacing all the first character with capital letter: `w~w.w.w.w.`

 ## MacOS Related